fastoch/Kubernetes-in-a-nutshell/README.md

 # What are services?

 Services are a networking abstraction used to group a set of workloads behind a single stable network endpoint.
-A service will automatically distribute traffic to all the pods within its scope, taking into account
+A service will automatically distribute traffic to all the pods within its scope, taking into account their readiness to serve requests.

+Workloads within the cluster can access services exposed by other workloads, allowing them to be used for network calls across different applications.

+This makes services a useful tool for establishing network connections between different applications, all without ever leaving the cluster.

+# What is an ingress?

+While services are used to expose network endpoints inside the cluster, an ingress can be used to define an external network entry point for connections from outside the cluster.

+Ingress is a generic API, and its implementation will differ based on Kubernetes distribution in question.

+However, ingresses most often represent some form of load balancer that processes network requests from outside the cluster, and routes them to one or more underlying services.